MagaluCloud/magalu/mgc/cli/docs/network/vpcs/peerings/create.md

 ## Flags:
 ```
+    --cli.list-links enum[=table]    List all available links for this command (one of "json", "table" or "yaml")
+    --cli.watch                      Wait until the operation is completed by calling the 'get' link and waiting until termination.
+Akin to '! get -w'
     --description string             Optional description of the peering.
 -h, --help                           help for create
     --name string                    Name of the peering.
 Use only letters, numbers and hyphens, up to 50 characters. (required)